ckunte/offshore-lifts/offshore-lifts.typ

   = Importance of lifts

   - High risk activity
     - Cost (day rates)
-    - Complexity --- personnel + hardware + environment
+    - Complexity: personnel + hardware + Metocean conditions
     - Severity
     - Reputation

   ][
   = Applications

-  - Yard lifts
+  - Yard lifts (quayside)
   - Offshore lifts
-    - Greenfield
-    - Brownfield
-    - Appurtenances upgrade
-    - Mitigations
+    - Greenfield, and brownfield
-    - Subsea
+    - Appurtenances, mitigations
-    - Decommissioning
+    - Subsea, Pipelay, Decommissioning
-    - Pipelay

   ]

+= Lifting on land _versus_ water
+/ Land: Capacity limited by soil bearing
+/ Seawater: (incompressible, greater buoyancy) #sym.arrow.r Higher capacity

 ]

+#focus-slide[

+  = Lifting capacity limits

+  _within the industry \~15,000t_
+]

 #centered-slide[

+  Traditionally around #highlight[10,000--15,000t] (exceptions: _Pioneering Spirit_, HMC _Sleipnir_ SSCV, which offer >15,000t capacity via their unique features).

+  Beyond this threshold, if not by crane vessels, then by the *efficiency* of structures themselves *to be made suitable for lifting* -- one time use of higher steel tonnage pumped into the structure is *neither efficient, nor good for ROI*.

+  *Float-over* methods evolved, and became popular because of the above.

+]

+#focus-slide[

   = Lift types

+  _routine_ \
+  _non-routine_

 ]
 #slide[